 The Doctor of Osteopathic Medicine (DO) takes a total-person approach to health care encompassing the mind, body, and spirit of the patient as the osteopathic physician becomes a partner with the patient on a pathway to health and well-being.

 Lake Erie College of Osteopathic Medicine is looking for medical students who will excel in academics, clinical care, research and community service.
 The College selects applicants who show an awareness of osteopathic medicine recognizing total-person health care for the patient and for the community.

 LDP core curriculum starts with basic sciences and introductions to clinical education.
-Beginning first year, second semester, the LECOM systems curriculum integrates basic and clinical science of human organ systems.
-Clinically-based lectures provide a physician’s “real life” view of contemporary health care.
+Beginning the first year, second semester, the LECOM systems curriculum integrates basic and clinical science of human organ systems.
+Clinically based lectures provide a physician’s “real life” view of contemporary health care.